 What’s your first thought when you see a super cluttered office?

 Cory Chalmers: Honestly, when I see what I perceive to be a room, a house, or any space disorganized, I just want to clean it.
-Now, people are all wired differently and I get that, but you asked my first thought!
-In a professional setting, I think of a disorganized office, that it is a disorganized business and I believe a lot of people feel that way.
-I always wonder how they heck they can find anything in the heaps and piles.
+Now, people are all wired differently, and I get that, but you asked my first thought!
+In a professional setting, I think of a disorganized office as a disorganized business, and I believe a lot of people feel that way.
+I always wonder how the heck they can find anything in the heaps and piles.

 What do you say to someone who says, “It’s not messy – I know where everything is”?